User registration

 object:

-- Success status (2XXX): When the status code is in the 2000-2999 range, the registration step has been finished successfully.
+- Success status (2XXX): When the status code is in the 2000-2999 range, the registration step has finished successfully.

 InitCustomRegistrationEvent